evafroehlich/website/_posts/2017-04-02-travel-kyiv-eat-sleep-get-inspired.md

 ---
-title: Travel Kyiv, Ukraine - Eat, Sleep, Get Inspired - Short Trip Tips
+title: Travel to Kyiv, Ukraine - Where to Eat, Sleep & Get Inspired
 description: A short guide about traveling to Kyiv, Ukraine.
 Tips for restaurants, café and hotels in Kyiv.
 header: Travel Kyiv, Ukraine - Eat, Sleep, Get Inspired - Short Trip Tips
 comments: true